iftekharchowdhury/Self-taught-Software-Engineer-Roadmap/README.md

 *Many services issue authorization tokens when users log in.
 Every privileged request that a user makes will require that the authorization token be present.
 This is a secure way to ensure that the user is who they say they are, without having to constantly enter their login credentials.

-6. Security Misconfiguration
+6. **Security Misconfiguration**

 Security misconfiguration is the most common vulnerability on the list, and is often the result of using default configurations or displaying excessively verbose errors.
 For instance, an application could show a user overly-descriptive errors which may reveal vulnerabilities in the application.
-This can be mitigated by removing any unused features in the code and ensuring that error messages are more general.
+This can be mitigated by removing any unused features in the code and ensuring that error messages are more general.<br/>

-7. Cross-Site Scripting
+1. **Cross-Site Scripting**

 Cross-site scripting vulnerabilities occur when web applications allow users to add custom code into a url path or onto a website that will be seen by other users.
 This vulnerability can be exploited to run malicious JavaScript code on a victim’s browser.
 For example, an attacker could send an email to a victim that appears to be from a trusted bank, with a link to that bank’s website.
 This link could have some malicious JavaScript code tagged onto the end of the url.
-If the bank’s site is not properly protected against cross-site scripting, then that malicious code will be run in the victim’s web browser when they click on the link.
+If the bank’s site is not properly protected against cross-site scripting, then that malicious code will be run in the victim’s web browser when they click on the link.<br/>

 Mitigation strategies for cross-site scripting include escaping untrusted HTTP requests as well as validating and/or sanitizing user-generated content.
-Using modern web development frameworks like ReactJS and Ruby on Rails also provides some built-in cross-site scripting protection.
+Using modern web development frameworks like ReactJS and Ruby on Rails also provides some built-in cross-site scripting protection.<br>

-8. Insecure Deserialization
+1. Insecure Deserialization

 This threat targets the many web applications which frequently serialize and deserialize data.
 Serialization means taking objects from the application code and converting them into a format that can be used for another purpose, such as storing the data to disk or streaming it.
 Deserialization is just the opposite: converting serialized data back into objects the application can use.
 Serialization is sort of like packing furniture away into boxes before a move, and deserialization is like unpacking the boxes and assembling the furniture after the move.
-An insecure deserialization attack is like having the movers tamper with the contents of the boxes before they are unpacked.
+An insecure deserialization attack is like having the movers tamper with the contents of the boxes before they are unpacked.<br>

 An insecure deserialization exploit is the result of deserializing data from untrusted sources, and can result in serious consequences like DDoS attacks and remote code execution attacks.
 While steps can be taken to try and catch attackers, such as monitoring deserialization and implementing type checks, the only sure way to protect against insecure deserialization attacks is to prohibit the deserialization of data from untrusted sources.